JachymT/a-level-cs-blog/Computer Systems/1.4/1.4.2/Notes.md

 ```

 ## Stacks
 stacks handle linnear lists of data.
 They use a **last in first out** data structure.
-They are used to reverse an action - tracking user inputs, used in iteration - like pathfinding algorithms.
-They are implemented using pointers, which point to the top of the stack.
+They are used to reverse an action - tracking user inputs, used in recursion - like pathfinding algorithms.
+They are implemented using pointers, which point to the next availiable space in the stack.

-Adding data to a stack **pushing**.
+Adding data to a stack is called **pushing**.
 If the stack if full a stack **overflow** error is given.

 taking data off the stack is called **popping**.
 If the stack is empty a stack **underflow** error is given.